Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 What do I need to know about colostomy irrigation?

 Colostomy irrigation is a procedure you use to empty your bowel by putting liquid into your stoma.
-Your healthcare provider will tell you if you can irrigate your colostomy.
 Irrigation allows you to time your bowel movements.
 Your bowel movements need to be regular and free of problems before you can use a stoma cap and irrigation.
 Schedule regular times to irrigate your colostomy.

 How do I irrigate my colostomy?

-Ask an ostomy nurse or someone specially trained in ostomy care how to irrigate your colostomy.
-Below are some general steps for irrigation:
+An ostomy nurse or specialist will teach you how to irrigate your colostomy.
+Below are some general steps:

 - Gather your supplies.
 You will need a plastic irrigating container with a long tube and a cone to put water into your colostomy.
 You will also need an irrigation sleeve that will direct the output into the toilet.
 You will need an adjustable belt to attach the irrigation sleeve and a tail closure for the end of the sleeve.